ChrisLTD/ChrisLTD.com/_posts/2014-04-02-angularjs-rails4.md

 I’ll be sure to update this post as I learn more about using AngularJS with Rails 4.

-[^beryllium]: Big thanks to [Beryllium Work](http://blog.berylliumwork.com/2013/07/tips-on-rails-4-assets-compression-with.html) for that fix.
+[^beryllium]: Big thanks to [Beryllium Work](http://blog.berylliumwork.com/2013/07/tips-on-rails-4-assets-compression-with.html) for the fix.

 [^jquery]: If you’re using jQuery, Rails built-in [helper](https://github.com/rails/jquery-ujs/) will do this automatically.